ganrad/aks-aspnet-sqldb-rest/README.md

        # Verify status of AKS cluster
        $ az aks show -g myResourceGroup -n akscluster --output table
        ```
-    b.
-With this option, the AKS cluster will be provisioned in a private virtual network on Azure.
+    **B.** With this option, the AKS cluster will be provisioned in a private virtual network on Azure.
 You will need **Owner** level permission (role) for the Azure Subscription in order to proceed with the next steps.

        ```bash
        # Create a virtual network